iwuliz/isml/README.md

 * out.txt: The complete output of the process, including:
     1. The eigen_val of PCA on training data;
-    2. The accuracy of knn to my PCA and Sklearn PCA, and Sklearn SVM on training and test data;
+    2. The accuracy of KNN on data selected by my PCA and Sklearn PCA, and Sklearn SVM on data selected by my PCA;
-    3. The final loss of k-means clustering on training data;
+    3. The final loss of K-means clustering on training data;
-    4. The average percentages sharing the same label with the initial centres under different dimensions ;
+    4. The average percentages sharing the same label with the initial centres under different dimensions;
-    5. The predicting result of scikit-learn AdaBoost with best parameters;
+    5. The accuracy of KNN and SVM on clean and noised data;
-    6. The accuracy of knn to my PCA and Sklearn SVM on noised training and test data;
+    6. The accuracy of KNN and Sklearn SVM on noised selected by my PCA;